 When in Guatemala, Chichicastenango market is a must-do travel bucket list item.
 Now if you are going purely for the shopping there are better places to shop.
 But if you are going to soak up the most incredible open-aired market in Central America read on to find out everything you need to know about visiting Chichicastenango.

 You can get the same things in markets all over Guatemala for cheaper and with less chaos.
 I didn’t actually buy anything at Chichicastenango.
 I went looking for some nice sandals and a unique piece of jewelry.
 Both of which I bought in Panajachel when I got back from Chichicastenango market as it was nicer and I got a better deal.

-When to go
+When to go to Chichicastenango

 The market is on every Thursday or Sunday.
 Go early to beat the crowds.
 I arrived there at 9:30 am with was perfect.

-How to get there
+How to get to Chichicastenango

 I’m British, in general bartering isn’t our thing, but here it’s a way of life.
 As a general rule whatever they ask half it and then take it from there.

 If animal cruelty makes you upset I would seriously give it a miss.
 I saw quite a lot of animals ties up in cages etc and it wasn’t nice.
 They have a very different view culturally towards animals in many countries so it’s good to be aware so you can avoid it.

 How long do you need to spend in Chichicastenango?

 I spent about 2 hours there and I was ready to go home.
 I was so glad I came on the public bus and not the tour bus as I would have had to wait for hours there.
 It’s pretty full on and its hard to find a place you can go and chill out for a while.